mihai2000q/Repertoire/README.md

 It is an application intended for beginner musicians to organize their '_repertoire_' (songs, albums, etc.).
 Its features include adding songs, organized in albums and artists.
 It is also possible to add those songs on playlists.
-Songs can be measured how rehearsed they have been, whether they have been recorded or not and so on.
+Songs can be measured how rehearsed they have been, whether they have been recorded or not and other features.

+Version: 0.9.0

 ## Get Started